mikeinspace/stamps/Key-Burn.md

 In a future release, #Bitcoin Stamps will have 1 of 3 designations based on the state of the spendable outputs:

-* Spent Outputs (Art will likely be blacked out but numbering will remain)
+* Spent Outputs (Art will likely be blacked-out or faded but numbering will remain instact)
 * Unspent Outputs; Key Available
 * Unspent Outputs; Key Burned